soup/clients/v1.1/README.md

 the used token and `oauth_verifier`. <br />
 If the user denies the access soup.io redirects to the callback uri and sets the `error` parameter  to `access_denied`.
 This means the user explicitly denied access to her user profile.
-This behavior is different
+This behavior is different to other standard OAuth implementations.

 3. The oauth token and oauth verifier have to replaced by an `access_token`.
 This `access_token` has to be used to identify an user in